BenjaminCorvera/MGS-pipeline-distribution/README.md

-## Running the script "label.py"**
+## Running the script "label.py"

 create a few folders in the main directory.
 The names of these files must be identical to what is in quotes below.

-"images" - Place any images you wish to test agains the model in this folder.
+"images" - Place any images you wish to test against the model in this folder.
 Images of white mice will work the best.

 "labeled" - This can remain empty